 - You started with an anecdote to attract attention, but the anecdote doesn’t include your focus keyphrase;

-- You’ve mentioned your keyphrase or its synonyms, but not within one sentence;
+- You’ve mentioned your keyphrase (or its synonyms), but not within the same sentence;

-- You’ve mentioned a synonym for your keyphrase, but not told Yoast SEO Premium it is a synonym.
+- You’ve used a synonym for your keyphrase in the introduction, but not told Yoast SEO Premium it is a synonym.

-Yoast SEO also gives you a green bullet point when it thinks you did a good job with the focus keyphrase in the introduction.
+Yoast SEO gives you a green light when it thinks you did a good job with the focus keyphrase in the introduction.

 How can you write good introductions that include the focus keyphrase?

 Sometimes, you won’t be able to use the focus keyphrase at the very start.
-For example, you might want to catch the attention of the reader with an anecdote, or a question.
-In such cases, follow that up with your focus keyphrase as soon as you can, so you still make it clear what your page is about.
+For example, you might want to catch your readers’ attention with an anecdote or a question.
+In such cases, follow up with your focus keyphrase as soon as you can.
+This way, you still make it clear what your page or post is about.

-Very importantly, be careful not to overuse your keyphrase, since it may make your text repetitive.
-Yoast SEO Premium can help you there, with the feature that allows you to add synonyms and related keyphrases for your focus keyphrase.
-When you enter the synonyms, the plugin includes them in the analysis of your introduction.
+Be careful not to overuse your keyphrase, since it can make your text repetitive.
+Luckily, Yoast SEO Premium can help you avoid this!
+If you use the feature that allows you to add synonyms and related keyphrases, the plugin will be able to recognize them and include them in the analysis of your introduction.
 If you see the orange or red light, you might’ve used your keyphrase too much.

-And here’s another tip that might help you if you’re struggling.
-Although it’s the first paragraph of your text, it’s definitely not set in stone that you should write it first!
+Are you still struggling to come up with your introduction?
+No worries.
+You don’t have to write the introduction first!
 It might even be easier to write after you’ve finished the full post.
-You’ll have a better idea of the angle and content of the post, which might make it easier to write a great and enticing introduction that masterfully includes your focus keyphrase.
+Why?
+Because you’ll have a better idea of the angle and content of the post, which makes it easier to write a great and enticing introduction that masterfully includes your focus keyphrase.

-In this post, you learned that it is a good SEO practice to include your focus keyphrase in your introduction.
-Of course, just adding the keyphrase will not do much unless your whole introduction (and post) is well written.
+In this post, you learned that it’s a good SEO practice to include your focus keyphrase in your introduction.
+Of course, just adding the keyphrase won’t do much, unless your whole introduction (and post) is well written.
 So what does a captivating introduction look like?
-It’s concise, and it introduces the reader to the topic straight away, or it answers a question a reader may have.
+It’s concise, and it introduces the reader to the topic straight away.
+Alternatively, it answers a question a reader may have.
 So, invest some time in writing excellent introductions.
 For both your audience and Google.
 It will be worth it.

 Read more: The ultimate guide to SEO Copywriting »